-Standard dispatch models assume a static network condition.
-However network constraint equations in the real NEM dispatch engine (NEMDE) are limited by right-hand-side (RHS) terms that receive input data measured from the real power system.
+Network constraint equations in the real NEM dispatch engine (NEMDE) are limited by right-hand-side (RHS) terms that receive input data measured from the real power system.
 These inputs themselves are affected by generator response to the previous five-minute NEMDE run results.
 A simulation of the power system itself is required to get an accurate representation of these inputs.
+However standard dispatch models such as the NEMDE Queue assume a static network condition.

 To simulate changes to dispatch resulting from access settlement incentives, it was beneficial to include the full power system feedback via the closed loop approach shown in Figure 2.
-AEMO has an integrated power system and NEMDE simulation in its Dispatch and Training Simulator (DTS).5
+AEMO has an integrated power system and NEMDE simulation in its Dispatch and Training Simulator (DTS).4

-The DTS outputs are of an identical construct to those produced by the real Market Management System (MMS).
-These are then fed into an Excel-based simulation of access settlement as shown in Figure 3.
+The DTS outputs have the same form as those produced by the real Market Management System (MMS).
+These outputs are fed into an Excel-based simulation of access settlement as shown in Figure 3.
 This spreadsheet is very complex, requiring numerous translations of MMS data into a form that access settlement can operate upon.
 Particular challenges included: